nikitakashin/modal-window-nuxt-3/README.md

 </script>
 ```

-Then register this tamplate at /composables/modal.ts in modalComponents constant
+Then register this template at /composables/modal.ts in modalComponents constant

 Example: